NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Extinction Curse/Raptor Guard Wight.md

     desc: "  As long as the Raptor Guard wears its dinosaur-skull helm, its Strikes deal an additional 1d10 void damage, or an additional 2d10 void damage to [[Conditions/Frightened|Frightened]] creatures."

   - name: "Wight Spawn"
-    desc: " (divine) A living humanoid slain by a Raptor Guard wight's melee Strike rises as a [[Bestiary 1/Wight|Wight]] after 1d4 rounds.
+    desc: " (divine) A living humanoid slain by a Raptor Guard wight's melee Strike rises as a [[Monster Core/Wight|Wight]] after 1d4 rounds.
 This wight spawn is under the command of the Raptor Guard that killed it.
 It doesn't have the drain life or wight spawn abilities and is [[Conditions/Clumsy|Clumsy 2]].
 If the creator of the wight spawn dies, the wight spawn becomes a full-fledged, autonomous wight; it regains its free will, gains the drain life and wight spawn abilities, and is no longer clumsy."

 ```